KirillKryukov/naf/Compress.md

 Only single line sequence and quality are supported in FASTQ input.

 The compressor ignores the content of the '+' line, and does not verify it for identity with the '@' line.
 In the decompressed FASTQ output, the '+' line is always empty (has nothing except the '+'), regardless of what it contained before compression.

 Quality can include characters with codes from 33 to 126 (printable non-space ASCII).

-By default DNA sequences are expected, however '--rna', '--protein' and '--text' options are available for FASTQ as well.
+By default DNA sequences are expected, however `--rna`, `--protein` and `--text` options are available for FASTQ as well.

 ## Preserving non-standard sequence characters